Self-Distilled Self-Supervised Representation Learning: Abstract

 \section{Abstract}

 State-of-the-art frameworks in self-supervised learning have recently shown that fully utilizing transformer-based models can lead to performance boost compared to conventional CNN models.
 Striving to maximize the mutual information of two views of an image, existing works apply a contrastive loss to the final representations.
-In our work, we further exploit this by allowing the intermediate representations to learn from the final layer via the contrastive loss, which is maximizing the upper bound of the original goal and the mutual information between the two layers.
+Motivated by self-distillation in the supervised regime, we further exploit this by allowing the \textit{intermediate representations} to learn from the final layer via the contrastive loss.
+Through self-distillation, the intermediate layers are better suited for instance discrimination, making the performance of an early-exited sub-network not much degraded from that of the full network.
+This renders the pretext task easier also for the final layer, leading to better representations.
 Our method, Self-Distilled Self-Supervised Learning (SDSSL), outperforms competitive baselines (SimCLR, BYOL and MoCo v3) using ViT on various tasks and datasets.
 In the linear evaluation and k-NN protocol, SDSSL not only leads to superior performance in the final layers, but also in most of the lower layers.
-Furthermore, positive and negative alignments are used to explain how representations are formed more effectively.
-Code will be available.
+Furthermore, qualitative and quantitative analyses show how representations are formed more effectively along the transformer layers.
+Code is available at https://github.com/hagiss/SDSSL.